oanacatalinac/AC2023/README.md

     }

 ```
+### **Session 5 - 08.05.2023 - BusinessObject.
+Placing an order**

+**Scope**: This session's scope is to continue with the test we detailed in Session 4.

-For **Step 9** to be completed, we need to declare all the mandatory fields elements including the Next button:
+We will continue with step 9.
+In order for **Step 9** to be completed, we need to declare all the mandatory fields elements including the Next button:

 ```csharp